Md. Ashraful Hoque

 Md.
 Ashraful Hoque is an academic.
-He is vice chancellor of Ahsanullah University of Science and Technology (AUST) and pro vice-chancellor of Islamic University of Technology (IUT).
-He was a professor in the department of electrical and electronic engineering at Rajshahi University of Engineering and Technology (RUET) and Daffodil International University (DIU).
+He is the current vice chancellor of Ahsanullah University of Science and Technology (AUST) and pro vice-chancellor of Islamic University of Technology (IUT).
+He was previously a professor in the department of electrical and electronic engineering at Rajshahi University of Engineering and Technology (RUET).

 Early life and education

 Hoque was born in Rangpur, Bangladesh.
 He pursued his undergraduate studies in Electrical and Electronic Engineering at the Bangladesh University of Engineering and Technology, graduating in 1986.
 He later completed his master's degree in 1993 and a PhD in 1996 from Memorial University of Newfoundland.

 Career

 Hoque began his academic career as a lecturer at Rajshahi University of Engineering and Technology in 1986, where he served until 2006, rising to the rank of professor.
 In 2007, he joined the Islamic University of Technology as a professor in the Department of Electrical and Electronic Engineering.
 Over the years, he held key administrative roles at the Islamic University of Technology, including head of the department, dean of the Faculty of Engineering and Technology, and acting pro-vice chancellor.

-On 5 September 2025, Hoque was appointed Vice-chancellor of Ahsanullah University of Science and Technology for a four-year term, effective from September 5.
+On 5 September 2024, Hoque was appointed Vice-chancellor of Ahsanullah University of Science and Technology for a four-year term, effective from September 5.